 * Light a candle every night to symbolize enlightenment.
 And to cover up the smell of your litter boxes.
 What are you doing with four cats anyway?

 * The Bo tree (ficus religiousa) is the tree under which the Buddha sat.
 Buy a potted live ficus tree for your home (a ficus benjamina will do if you can't find a ficus religiousa) decorate this tree with lights, strings of beads representing how all things are united, and three shiny bulbs representing the three jewels of Buddhism.
 Yes, a ficus tree.
 The tree favored by malls everywhere.

 * Sujata offered The Buddha milk and rice which helped him to regain his strength so that he could become enlightened.
 A breakfast of milk and rice would be a way to start Bodhi day with mindfulness.
 Or Rice Krispies® .
 Or Rice Krispies® Treats!

 * Make Bo tree cookies or Bo leaf cookies - the leaves are heart shaped so you can use a heart shaped cookie cutter and ice them green.
-And when people ask, "Why green hearts?" you can say they are Vulcan hearts in celebration of the 11th Star Trek movie coming out next summer.
+And when people ask, "Why green hearts?" you can say they are Vulcan hearts in celebration of the release of Star Trek on DVD.

 So how will you celebrate?
 I plan on hanging lights and eating Rice Krispies® Treats with a glass of milk.
 I might make some Snickerdoodles.
 Man I love Snickerdoodles!